s3li22/assignment-3/docs/ai-usage-report.md

    - Mobile-first development

 ## Conclusion
 AI tools significantly accelerated development while providing learning opportunities.
-The key to success was maintaining a balance between AI assistance and manual coding, always understanding and validating the generated code rather than blindly implementing suggestions.
+The key to success was maintaining a balance between AI assistance and manual coding, always understanding and validating the generated code.